danian3wa/VParrotwebapp/README.en.md

 ```bash
 git clone git@github.com:danian3wa/VParrotwebapp.git
 ```
+In order to use a MySQL database you should enable the driver in php.ini on your device if it's not already enabled.
+Uncomment "extension=php_pdo_mysql.dll" in your php.ini file

 After configuring the work environment you can proceed to installing the necessary components.
 You need to open the cloned project in your IDE.
 In the terminal of your IDE you must go to the folder of the newly created project after the cloning if it is not already the case: